 The human sense of smell is vastly underrated.
 Despite what we were taught in biology class, our nose can detect odors just as effectively as most other animals.
 We even outperform dogs at some scent-based tasks.
 Yet smell remains the universal answer to the eternal playground question ‘which sense would you rather lose?’

 At the Pasha Snoring and Sinus Center, we understand the importance of having a healthy sense of smell.
 In fact, loss of smell is a problem we address often.
-So, to give credit where it’s due, in this week’s blog, we’re discussing the loss of smell, its common causes, and why it’s a bigger health hazard than you may think.
+So, to give credit where it’s due, in this week’s blog, we’re discussing the common causes of loss of smell, and why it’s a bigger health hazard than you may think.

 How You Lose Your Sense of Smell

 First off, let’s discuss vocabulary.